hit9/bitproto/docs/index.rst

 * bitproto doesn't support varying sized data, all type are fixed sized.

   bitproto won't encode typing or size reflection information into the buffer.
-  It only encodes the data itself, the encoded data is arranged like it's arranged in the memory, with fixed size, without paddings, think setting `aligned attribute to 1 <https://stackoverflow.com/a/11772340>`_ on structs in C.
+  It only encodes the data itself, without any additional data, the encoded data is arranged like it's arranged in the memory, with fixed size, without paddings, think setting `aligned attribute to 1 <https://stackoverflow.com/a/11772340>`_ on structs in C.

 * Protobuf works good on `backward compatibility <https://developers.google.com/protocol-buffers/docs/overview#backwards_compatibility>`_.
-  For bitproto, this is the main shortcome of bitproto serialization until :ref:`v0.4.0 <version-0.4.0>`, since this version, it supports message's :ref:`extensiblity <extensibility>` by adding two bytes indicating the message size at head of the message's encoded buffer.
+  For bitproto, this is the main shortcome of bitproto serialization until :ref:`v0.4.0 <version-0.4.0>`, since this version, it supports message's :ref:`extensiblity <language-guide-extensibility>` by adding two bytes indicating the message size at head of the message's encoded buffer.
 This breaks the traditional data layout design by encoding some minimal reflection size information in, so this is designed as an optional feature.